-American English tends to drop hyphens with some regularity and speed once a word comes into frequent use.
+American English tends to drop hyphens in compound nouns with some regularity and speed once a word comes into frequent use.
 As always, British English plays by the Queen’s rules, and words may maintain their hyphens indefinitely.

-Due to these variances in usage and the potential for multiple forms, most style guides suggest consulting a dictionary for help with these words.
-Style guides do offer guidelines for some specific scenarios, however, such as how to add hyphens when two or more words act to modify the same term.
+Due to these variances in usage and the potential for multiple forms, most style guides suggest consulting a dictionary for help with these compound nouns.
+Style guides do offer guidelines for some specific scenarios, however, such as how to add hyphens when two or more words act to modify the same term in compound nouns.

 Examples of Separated Compound Nouns

-When you create a word with a new meaning without merging its parts or using a hyphen, it is referred to as open.
-Not all words used to modify each other are compound nouns, however.
+When you create a word with a new meaning without merging its parts or using a hyphen, it is referred to as open, or separated.
+Not all words used to modify each other are examples of separated compound nouns, however.
 To be defined as a compound noun, the two (or more) words must name a person, place, thing, or idea and create a new meaning when combined, rather than merely adding details.
-Below are some examples:
+Below are some examples of separated compound nouns: